yubaotang11/yubaotang11.github.io/_pages/about.md

 - Strong coding skills in Python and familiarity with PyTorch, HuggingFace, or similar ML frameworks
 - Bonus: prior experience with LLM fine-tuning, retrieval pipelines, or model interpretability

-If you’re interested, please feel free to contact Prof. dr. Maarten de Rijke or me at [m.derijke@uva.nl / y.tang3@uva.nl] for further information or an discussion.
-It would be better to include your CV when reaching out.
-*Note*: The official job postings are still in preparation.
+If you’re interested, please submit your application via the [[official website](https://werkenbij.uva.nl/en/vacancies/three-phd-student-positions-in-generative-information-retrieval-netherlands-14432)].

 # 🔥 News